-Of the many types of Bitcoin ATMs, the most common ones only allow you to buy Bitcoin, although some also allow you to sell.
-The world's leading operator of two-way digital currency machines (DCM), most advanced Bitcoin ATMs.
-Some Bitcoin ATMs don't have purchase limits, but these machines generally don't comply with federal law.
-The following are general Bitcoin ATM withdrawal limits by country, but remember that they may vary by Bitcoin ATM operator and within states in major regions.
+Of all the different types of Bitcoin ATMs, the most common ones only allow you to buy Bitcoin, although some also let you sell.
+The world's leading operator of two-way digital currency machines (DCM), most advanced Bitcoin ATMs, don't have purchase limits.
+However, these machines generally don't comply with federal law.
+Generally speaking, there are Bitcoin ATM withdrawal limits by country, but they may vary by Bitcoin ATM operator and within states in major regions.

 If you want to know more about Bitcoin ATM limits, why they exist and how much you can buy at once, the experts at Hermes Bitcoin can help.
 Before you go to a Bitcoin machine near you, it's important to understand the limits and rules surrounding Bitcoin ATMs.
 Coin Cloud's Bitcoin ATMs make it easy to verify your account directly on the machine by scanning your ID and taking a picture of yourself.
 For example, if you want to exchange Bitcoin for cash, tell the machine how much fiat currency you want.

 You can access a Bitcoin highway called the Lightning Network to instantly transfer Bitcoin between accounts for free.
 Before you find a Bitcoin ATM (or BTM), it's a good idea to have an idea of how much Bitcoin you can buy or sell.
 Bitcoin ATM operators set purchase and withdrawal limits to comply with anti-money laundering (AML) regulations.
 Although there are limits on how much you can buy at a Bitcoin ATM per day, you are allowed to buy as many Bitcoin as you want.